Fast Nonblocking Persistence for Concurrent Data Structures: System Design

 The key to buffered durable linearizability is to ensure that every operation that updates payloads linearizes in the epoch with which those payloads are tagged.
 Each epoch boundary then captures a prefix of the data structure's linearization order.
 Maintaining this consistency is straightforward for lock-based operations.
-In the nonblocking case, \code{CAS\_verify} uses a variant of the double-compare-single-swap (DCSS) construction of Harris al.~\cite{harris-disc-2002} (App.~\ref{app:dcss}) to confirm the expected epoch and perform a conditional update, atomically.
+In the nonblocking case, \code{CAS\_verify} uses a variant of the double-compare-single-swap (DCSS) construction of Harris al.~\cite{harris-disc-2002} \iffullver (App.~\ref{app:dcss}) \else (see App.\ B in \href{https://arxiv.org/abs/2105.09508}{Full Version} for complete pseudocode) \fi to confirm the expected epoch and perform a conditional update, atomically.
 Unfortunately, the fact that an epoch advance from $e$ to $e+1$ must wait for operations in $e-1$ means that even if a data structure remains nonblocking during crash-free execution, the progress of persistence itself is fundamentally blocking.
 This in turn implies that calls to \sync\ are blocking, and that it is not possible, \emph{a priori}, to bound the amount of work that may be lost on a crash.